TiagoVentura/my-website/content/home/about.md

 Hi, welcome to my website!

-I am a second year Ph.D.
+I am a Ph.D.
 Student in Political Science at the University of Maryland, College Park.
-I hold a Master degree in Political Science from the State University of Rio de Janeiro, and a BA in Law at Federal University of Para, Brazil.
-My research agenda is broadly speaking focused on politics of wealth inequality and its consequences for politics with a regional focus in Latin America.
+I hold a PhD and Master degree in Political Science from the State University of Rio de Janeiro, and a BA in Law at Federal University of Para, Brazil.
+My research agenda is broadly speaking focused on politics of wealth inequality and violence in Brazil.
+I am also deeply interested in computational social science, and the use of cutting-edge research strategies to help us understand social science puzzles.